Understanding the Key Difference Between Vitamins and Nutraceuticals

 What Exactly Is a Vitamin?

 To grasp the difference between vitamins and nutraceuticals, we must first define the basics.
 Vitamins are organic compounds that your body requires in small amounts to function properly.
-Since our bodies cannot produce most vitamins on their own, we must obtain them through diet or
+Since our bodies cannot produce most vitamins on their own, we must obtain them through diet or supplementation according to NIH guidelines.

 They act as essential “spark plugs” for metabolic processes.
 For example, Vitamin C supports immune function, while Vitamin D is crucial for bone health.
 Because they are essential for life, a deficiency in any specific vitamin can lead to significant health issues.